By Simit Patel, Ph.D., Field Application Scientist

-When asked what are the best single cell quality control thresholds, I know the person asking wants a number such as:
+When asked what the best single cell quality control thresholds are, I know the person asking wants a number such as:

-- Cells with a total count between X and Y are good quality.
+- Cells with a total count between X and Y are of good quality.

 - You need at least X number of detected genes for a cell to be informative.

-- Cells with more than X% of mitochondrial counts are bad quality.
+- Cells with more than X% of mitochondrial counts are of bad quality.

 Why there is no one best single cell quality control threshold

 When I started analyzing single cell RNA-Seq data, I found myself asking the same questions.
-At first, I was expecting some standards to emerge in the field, like they did for interpreting PHRED base call quality scores in NGS sequencing data.
-Instead of standard threshold values, the field developed a broad set of considerations to take into account when assessing single cell quality.
+At first, I was expecting some standards to emerge in the field as they did for interpreting PHRED base call quality scores in NGS sequencing data.
+Instead of standard threshold values, the field developed a broad set of considerations to account for when assessing single cell quality.

 To date, the best set of single cell quality control threshold recommendations I have seen are outlined in Luecken & Theis (2019).
-This paper is a personal favourite of mine to which I refer often .
+This paper is a personal favorite of mine to which I refer often.

 From my own hands-on experience, here are the most important lessons I have learned when deciding which single cell QA/QC thresholds to use.